-Fulfillment of these recommended areas of coursework may occur before admission into our graduate program, such as, in an undergraduate program or previous M.S. program, or while enrolled in the Horticulture Graduate Program at WSU.
+Fulfilling some or all of these recommended categories of coursework may occur before admission into the Horticulture Graduate Program, such as, in an undergraduate program or previous M.S. program.
+However, prior completion of any of these courses does not preclude the required coursework listed in the student's Graduate Program of Study (see next section).
 The graduate student's Faculty Advisory Committee will advise the student regarding possible ways to fulfill this coursework.
-Regardless of which of the above recommended courses are taken, all Horticulture graduate students should enroll in the Horticulture Graduate Seminar (Hort 509 or 510) and at least one credit of Hort 700 (M.S. students) or Hort 800 (Ph.D. students) every semester (except summers).
+Regardless of which of the above recommended courses are taken, all full-time Horticulture graduate students should enroll in the Horticulture Graduate Seminar (Hort 509 or 510) and at least one credit of Hort 700 (M.S. students) or Hort 800 (Ph.D. students) every semester (except summers).